apple/game-center-tools/README_genrulesinput.md

 You can use the [diff](https://developer.apple.com/documentation/appstoreconnectapi/game_center/expressions/computing_numeric_differences) function to evaluate the skill range in a MATCH rule expression.
 However, currently this isn't available in the [JMESPath playground](https://play.jmespath.org).

-If you use the expression `requests[].properties.skill` the result only contains the skill values for the players making the requests and doesn't include the value the request provides for the invited player.
+If you use the expression `requests[].properties.skill`, the result only contains the skill values for the players making the requests and doesn't include the value the request provides for the invited player.
 This is the difference between the `players` and the `requests` object in the input.

 ```